Ninedeadeyes/15-mini-python-games-tutorial-series/README.md

 4) Mini gamble = A simple 'Shell' game where you make bets on which pot the stone is under. ( USING WHILE LOOP, BREAK STATEMENT )

 5) Dungeon Hack  = an Adventure simulation game.
 You need to pick a band of adventurers and complete a dungeon run.
-Depending on the combination of adventurers it will dictate the outcome of the dungeon run.   ( USING IF LOOP AND LIST DATA TYPE )
+Depending on the combination of adventurers it will dictate the outcome of the dungeon run.   ( USING FOR LOOP AND LIST DATA TYPE )

 6) The Haunted House= A mini adventure game.
 Your main goal is to escape the house with the loot. ( USING NESTED DICTIONARY DATA TYPE)